Chasexj/Chasexj.github.io/README.md

 ## About Me

-I am a Ph.D. student in Computer Science at the University of Chicago, advised by Prof. Nick Feamster (ACM Fellow, MIT Tech Review 35 under 35).
+I am a Ph.D. student in Computer Science at the University of Chicago, advised by Prof. Nick Feamster.
+I also received my B.S. in both Computer Science and Economic from Colgate Unversity, advised by Prof. Aaron Gember Jacobson.
 My research focuses on synthetic data generation, ML-driven network traffic modeling, and real-time data systems.
 I have published in top-tier venues including SIGMETRICS, KDD, WWW, and CoNEXT.

-Beyond research, I am an entrepreneur and co-founder of MindFlow, a next-generation brain-machine interface startup that recently raised $1M in a pre-seed round at a $10M valuation.
+Beyond research, I am an entrepreneur and co-founder of multiple startups.

 **Contact:** xijiang9@uchicago.edu
 **Location:** Chicago, IL